 The more you sell over the holiday shopping season, the more returns you can expect if your return policy allows for it.
 On average, shoppers return 15% to 30% of online purchases during the holiday season.
 In 2019, this amounted to roughly $41.6 billion in returns.
 As a result, returns continue to be a large area of concern for many e-tailers.

 Create a straightforward returns process that is clearly communicated across your website.
 If you work with your 3PL, make sure you understand your options for product returns.
 And aim to automate the returns process in a quick and cost-effective way, including providing your customers with a shipping label and order tracking information once their return is shipped.

-Between December 26–January 31, 45% of Americans will return at least one gift.
 As the returns come in, you should collect the reason for the return and even encourage customers to purchase something else from you by offering discount codes to turn them into a year-round repeat purchaser.

 You should also monitor your return rate and revisit your return policy to see if you should make customers responsible for covering return shipping costs.
 You may find that people who bought the most during a sale or free shipping promotion are the ones who end up returning the most.
 Keep an eye on how this impacts your margins.